Halfway Houses in Portland, OR

 Lifeline Connections Main Campus - 9.0 miles from Portland, OR

-Lifeline Connections Main Campus is a halfway house in Vancouver, Washington, 98661 zip code.
+Lifeline Connections Main Campus is a sober living home in Vancouver, WA, 98661 zip code.

 Address: 1601 East 4th Plain Boulevard, Building 17, Vancouver, WA 98661 in Clark County